Annual TBPA Conference

 Well, this makes our 20th successful TBPA Conference.

 We had a great turn out, a drawing for a $200 gift card, awesome speakers, and some fantastic vendors!
-Tons of opportunities for learning from, and networking with, experts from our industry!
+Tons of great education and networking!

 Didn't make it this year?
 No worries.
 We'll be doing this again in 2017, and we look forward to seeing you there.